What the HECK is a Scriptment?

 No pressure, no hitting your marks, and no drama (except in the story of course).
 As the director, I was there to capture the lighting.
 The remarkable actors that were cast in Meg brought themselves to the project.

 Jill and I would discuss the scenes with each actor prior to the shoot day.
 We would have plot points in each scene that need to be hit for the story to move forward, how the actors got to those points was up to them.
-They would improv the dialog and flow in the moment.
+They would improv the dialog and flow at the moment.
 It was amazing to watch.

 The term “scriptment” was coined by the legendary filmmaker James Cameron, during his involvement in bringing SpiderMan to the big screen.
 Cameron wrote a lengthy 57-page scriptment for the first proposed Spider-Man film (read the James Cameron SpiderMan script-ment here).